ericwa/ericw-tools/docs/light.rst

 Point Lights
 ------------

-.. light-key:: "light" "n"
+.. light-key:: "light" "[r g b] [n]"

-   Set the light intensity.
+   The common form is one value, n, which sets the light intensity.
    Negative values are also allowed and will cause the entity to subtract light cast by other entities.
 Default 300.

+   For Half-Life compatibility, you can specify a color here before the light value, in the same format as :light-key:`_color`.

+   ``_color`` takes priority if a color is set in both places.

 .. light-key:: "wait" "n"